briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     bingo that is authorized in rules adopted by the Attorney General under division (B)(1) of Ohio R.C.
 2915.08.

-34. _(hh)_ “Person" has the same meaning as in Ohio R.C.
+34. _(hh)_ "Person" has the same meaning as in Ohio R.C.
 1.59 and includes any firm or any other legal entity, however organized.

-35. _(ii)_ “Revoke" means to void permanently all rights and privileges of the holder of a license issued under Ohio R.C.
+35. _(ii)_ "Revoke" means to void permanently all rights and privileges of the holder of a license issued under Ohio R.C.
 2915.08, 2915.081, or 2915.082 or a charitable gaming license issued by another jurisdiction.

-36. _(jj)_ “Suspend" means to interrupt temporarily all rights and privileges of the holder of a license issued under Ohio R.C.
+36. _(jj)_ "Suspend" means to interrupt temporarily all rights and privileges of the holder of a license issued under Ohio R.C.
 2915.08, 2915.081, or 2915.082 or a charitable gaming license issued by another jurisdiction.